vegaprotocol/specs/protocol/0043-MKTL-market_lifecycle.md

 **Behaviour:**

 - Orders may be cancelled, no new orders accepted.
-Something will need to be done to unwind positions [TODO: design and spec this]
+Something will need to be done to unwind positions.

 ### Trading Terminated